 Getting started

 PauliStrings.jl is a Julia package for many-body quantum mechanics with Pauli string represented as binary integers.
 It is particularly adapted for running Lanczos, time evolving noisy systems and simulating spin systems on arbitrary graphs.
-Paper : https://arxiv.org/abs/2410.09654
+Paper : https://arxiv.org/abs/2410.09654, Python version

 Documentation